Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

 Use boot orchestration to power on and boot the nodes.
 Specify the appropriate BOS template for the node type.

 1. Determine how the BOS Session template references compute hosts.

     Typically, they are referenced by their `Compute` role.
     However, if they are referenced by component name (xname), then these new nodes should added to the BOS Session template.

     ```bash
-    ncn-m001# BOS_TEMPLATE=cos-2.0.30-slurm-healthy-compute
+    ncn# BOS_TEMPLATE=cos-2.0.30-slurm-healthy-compute
-    ncn-m001# cray bos sessiontemplate describe $BOS_TEMPLATE --format json|jq '.boot_sets[] | select(.node_list)'
+    ncn# cray bos sessiontemplate describe $BOS_TEMPLATE --format json|jq '.boot_sets[] | select(.node_list)'
     ```

-    If this query returns empty, then skip to sub-step 3.
+    * If this query returns empty, then skip to booting the nodes.
-    If this query returns with data, then one or more boot sets within the BOS Session template reference nodes explicitly by xname.
-Consider adding your new nodes to this list (sub-step 1) or adding them on the command line (sub-step 2).
+    * If this query returns with data, then one or more boot sets within the BOS Session template reference nodes explicitly by xname.
+Consider adding the new nodes to this list (sub-step 1) or adding them on the command line (sub-step 2).

-    1. Adding new nodes to your list.
+    1. Adding new nodes to the list.

        1. Dump the current Session template.

           ```bash
-          ncn-m001# cray bos sessiontemplate describe $BOS_TEMPLATE --format json > tmp.txt
+          ncn# cray bos sessiontemplate describe $BOS_TEMPLATE --format json > tmp.txt
           ```

-       2. Edit the `tmp.txt` file adding the new nodes to the `node_list`.
+       1. Edit the `tmp.txt` file, adding the new nodes to the `node_list`.

           ```bash
-          ncn-m001# vi tmp.txt
+          ncn# vi tmp.txt
           ```

-    2. Create the Session template.
+    1. Create the Session template.

+       1. Set the name of the template.

-       1. The name of the Session template is determined by the name provided to the `--name` option on the command line.
+          The name of the Session template is determined by the name provided to the `--name` option on the command line.
-          Use the current value of `$BOS_TEMPLATE` if you want to overwrite the existing Session template.
+          Use the current value of `$BOS_TEMPLATE` if wanting to overwrite the existing Session template.
-          If you want to use the current value, skip this sub-step and go on to sub-step 2.
+          If wanting to use the current value, then skip this sub-step.
           Otherwise, provide a different name for `BOS_TEMPLATE` which will be used the `--name` option.
           The name specified in `tmp.txt` is overridden by the value provided to the `--name` option.

           ```bash
-          ncn-m001# BOS_TEMPLATE="New-Session-Template-Name"
+          ncn# BOS_TEMPLATE="New-Session-Template-Name"
           ```

-       2. Create the Session template.
+       1. Create the Session template.

           ```bash
-          ncn-m001# cray bos sessiontemplate create --file tmp.txt --name $BOS_TEMPLATE
+          ncn# cray bos sessiontemplate create --file tmp.txt --name $BOS_TEMPLATE
           ```

-       3. Verify that the Session template contains the additional nodes and the proper name.
+       1. Verify that the Session template contains the additional nodes and the proper name.

            ```bash
-           ncn-m001# cray bos sessiontemplate describe $BOS_TEMPLATE --format json
+           ncn# cray bos sessiontemplate describe $BOS_TEMPLATE --format json
            ```

-    3. Boot the nodes.
+    1. Boot the nodes.

        ```bash
-       ncn-m001# cray bos session create --template-uuid $BOS_TEMPLATE \
+       ncn# cray bos session create --template-uuid $BOS_TEMPLATE \
                 --operation reboot --limit x1005c3s0b0n0,x1005c3s0b0n1,x1005c3s0b1n0,x1005c3s0b1n1
        ```

 #### Check Firmware

-1. Verify that the correct firmware versions for node BIOS, node controller (nC), NIC mezzanine card (NMC), GPUs, and so on.
+1. Verify that the correct firmware versions are present for node BIOS, node controller (nC), NIC mezzanine card (NMC), GPUs, and so on.

     1. Review [FAS Admin Procedures](../firmware/FAS_Admin_Procedures.md) to perform a dry run using FAS to verify firmware versions.

-    2. If necessary update firmware with FAS.
+    1. If necessary update firmware with FAS.
 See [Update Firmware with FAS](../firmware/Update_Firmware_with_FAS.md) for more information.

 #### Check DVS

 There should be a `cray-cps` pod (the broker), three `cray-cps-etcd` pods and their waiter, and at least one `cray-cps-cm-pm` pod.
 Usually there are two `cray-cps-cm-pm` pods, one on `ncn-w002` and one on `ncn-w003` and other worker nodes.

-1. Check the `cray-cps` pods on worker nodes and verify they are `Running`.
+1. Verify that the `cray-cps` pods on worker nodes are `Running`.

     ```bash
-    ncn-m001# kubectl get pods -Ao wide | grep cps
+    ncn-mw# kubectl get pods -Ao wide | grep cps
     ```

     Example output: